DJMare/express_http_RequestAndResponse_CheckingAgainstArray-/README.md

 (10) Open in VS code:

-(11) Navigate to the routes/index.js file and add an the routes for basic CRUD operations:
+(11) Navigate to the routes/index.js file and add an array string to check against in Postman:

 POSTMAN

-(12) In Postman, navigate to localserver:3000 to see changes for each route:
+(12) In Postman, navigate to localserver:3000 and use the GET route to see changes for both scenarios: